 And all the memories that people shared that night were the same.
 Being in nature, being out till dark, being free, and young.

 I want that for you.
 I want you to get so bored sometimes you cry and out of those tears start building empires.
-I see great things for you by having less things.
+I see great things for you by having fewer things.
 I vow to unclutter our life, beginning with my closet.
 It’s ridiculous at best.
 I hope we can move more into nature by the time you start walking and talking, so you can talk to the forest animals and swim in the sea.
 I keep thinking Big Sur, I don’t know why.
 I guess we’ll just have to wait and see.